 ECR3700 Series

-ECR3700 is the flagship product of EcoWater Systems, as it’s one of the most efficient items in the brand’s catalog.
+ECR3700 is the flagship product of EcoWater Systems and one of the most efficient items in the brand’s catalog.
 If you ask an EcoWater professional for advice, they’ll probably recommend this device, be it for tap or well water.

 Traditional salt-based water softeners often require you to level the salt to perfection to prevent salt bridges.
-The ECR3700 model will make you forget about that, as the device entertains an integrated leveling sensor.
+This isn’t the case with the ECR3700, as it has an integrated leveling sensor.
 The only thing you need to do is add salt to the brine tank.

 ECR3702 Series

-ECR3702 is the bigger sibling of ECR3700.
-It comes with a double-tank setup — one tank for the resin and one for the brine, making it more suitable for softening extremely hard water.
+The ECR3702 comes with a double-tank setup—one tank for the resin and one for the brine, making it more suitable for softening extremely hard water.

-Of course, having a separate brine tank means ECR3702 is a bit more high-maintenance than ECR3700.
-However, to ease brine tank maintenance, EcoWater protects its brine tank with a dampened hinge salt cover that shelters the salt inside the tank from damping and forming salt bridges.
+Of course, having a separate brine tank means the ECR3702 is a bit more high-maintenance than the ECR3700.
+However, EcoWater protects its brine tank with a dampened hinge salt cover that shelters the salt inside the tank and prevents it from damping and forming salt bridges.
+This is an excellent feature as it reduces the maintenance requirements.

-Like the previous model we reviewed, ECR3702 features the wireless connection system HydroLink Plus.
-That way, you can observe the device’s process through your mobile phone and take action if you notice an error or a system malfunction.
+Like the previous model we reviewed, the ECR3702 features the HydroLink Plus.
+So, you can observe the device’s process through your mobile phone and take action if you notice an error or a system malfunction.

-The device has a digital prediction module.
-This module records the current data regarding salt use during regeneration and water hardness and makes predictions to ease future operations.
+The device also has a digital prediction module.
+This module records the current data regarding water hardness and salt use during regeneration and makes predictions to ease future operations.

-Sometimes, traditional water softeners over-fill due to malfunctioning brine valves.
-ECR3702 has a positive-action brine valve resistant to corrosion and related errors.
+Sometimes, traditional water softeners overfill due to malfunctioning brine valves.
+To combat this, the ECR3702 has a positive-action brine valve resistant to corrosion and related errors.

 Compact Series

-What you can expect from the EcoWater Systems Compact Series is pretty self-evident by the product name: compactness.
-The brand manufactures this series for people with little or no space in their homes.
+EcoWater manufactures this series for people with little or no space in their homes.
 The final products are small and cabinet-friendly devices that can fit almost anywhere.

 The Compact Series has three models: Model 100, Model 200, and Model 300.
-The first two models are extremely small and easily fit under sink spaces.
-The Model 300 is a bit bigger than the first two, but it’s still unlikely to create space problems under your sink or inside a cabinet.
+The first two models are extremely small and easily fit under sinks.
+The Model 300 is a bit bigger, but should still fit under your sink or inside a cabinet.

-Smaller devices have smaller brine and resin capacity.
-This means the Compact Series won’t be effective against extremely hard water, but you can soften moderately hard water with these units.
+One thing to bear in mind is that smaller devices have smaller brine and resin capacity.
+This means the Compact Series isn’t effective against extremely hard water, but you can soften moderately hard water with these units.

 Models 100 and 200 have transparent salt covers, while Model 300 has a dampened hinge salt cover.
-This difference makes the first two unfit for operation in a moist environment, as the transparent salt cover doesn’t protect against dampness.
+This means the first two are unfit for operation in a moist environment, as the transparent salt cover doesn’t protect against dampness.

 However, that’s not necessarily a problem.
-A smaller brine tank means you need to add salt more frequently, so the possibility of salt-dampening is considerably lower thanks to the salt-adding frequency.
+A smaller brine tank means you need to add salt more frequently, so the possibility of salt-dampening is considerably lower.

 ESD2750 Series

 The ESD2750 Series is the more budget-friendly version of the ECR3700 Series.
-Unsurprisingly, it’s also less efficient and lacks some features that make ECR3700 the brand’s flagship item.
+Unsurprisingly, it’s also less efficient and lacks some features that make the ECR3700 the brand’s flagship softener.

 The ESD2750 model does come with some state-of-the-art technologies.
-For instance, it records operational data, makes predictions for the future, regenerates through self-cleaning distributors, and has a positive-action brine valve designed to prevent an overflowing brine tank.
+For instance, it records operational data, regenerates through self-cleaning distributors, and has a positive-action brine valve designed to prevent an overflowing brine tank.

-In addition to these standard EcoWater attributes, the ESD2750 model has a time-keeping option.
+In addition, the ESD2750 model has a time-keeping option.
 If it’s turned on, the unit keeps softening water for six hours based on recorded data when there’s a power outage.

 Most traditional water softeners limit your water flow during regeneration or require you to bypass the device manually.
 The ESD2750 Series automatically activates bypass during regeneration, allowing you to use hard water.

-If you aren’t impressed yet, let us tell you it’s rare for a water-softening device to have these certifications.
+This impressed us as it’s rare for water softeners to have all of these certifications.

 ESD2752 Series

-ESD2752 is the alternative to ESD2750 in the same way that ESD3702 is another version of ESD3700 — it’s just a double-tank design, sharing more or less the same features.
+The ESD2752 is the alternative to the ESD2750 in the same way that the ESD3702 is another version of the ESD3700 — it’s just a double-tank design, sharing more or less the same features.

 If you have enough space in your household, the ESD2752 Series is a better choice because single-tank designs are more prone to salt bridges.
 But, as all operations take place in the same tank, there will be more moisture in the unit.